Skip to Content

 • improve accountability of state agencies’ commitments to improve water quality.

-The WAP process coordinates planning and activities among the TCEQ, the Texas State Soil and Water Conservation Board, the Texas Clean Rivers Program partners, and stakeholders at the watershed level.
+The WAP process coordinates planning and activities among the programs of TCEQ's Water Quality Planning Division and, the Texas State Soil and Water Conservation Board, and stakeholders at the watershed level.

 Back to the top of the page Back to top